Someone Really Needs to Dust This Place

 It’s January, the Christmas tree is still up, and we’ve been traveling.
 All perfectly good reasons that very little dusting has happened since late November.
 Unfortunately, my allergic aversion to those tiny particles is becoming increasingly problematic.

 I really like having our home decorated and festive for the entire holiday season.
 I spend days getting everything out and placing the décor just so in each room of the house, so I’m never in a hurry to take it all down and pack it away once Christmas has passed.
-This year, I’ve left it up longer than usual.
-Adopting this new mindset that we can linger a little longer, enjoy a few extra moments, and resist rushing into the next plan has given me a sweet opportunity to reflect and remember.

 I remembered the day my mom asked me to choose pieces from her tree.
 She had decided to downsize and no longer needed all the decorations.
 It was a tender day of helping her adjust, decorating with the things she wanted to keep, and dividing the rest between my three sisters and me.